 The Royal Institution of Chartered Surveyors (RICS) represents professionals in the land, property and construction sectors.

-Founded in 1868, RICS is now a worldwide organisation with over 118,000 members who have a wide range of specialisms, from redeveloping Daytona International Speedway to protecting the coral reef in Mauritius.
+Founded in 1868, RICS is now a worldwide organisation with over 134,000 trainees and professionals who have a wide range of specialisms, from building new football stadiums to improving the sustainability of heritage sites.

 As well as promoting the profession, RICS protects consumers by maintaining the highest standard of professional practice and ethics among its members.